Visual Style Guide

 Arial — is an acceptable alternative typeface and can be used in presentations, HTML emails, native apps, and in Word documents that cannot be distributed as PDFs.
 Arial should be used anytime Univers is not available or supported.

-We’ve compiled a few of the university’s recommendations that can better align your use of type with the brand.
 Review the Typography section of the NC State brand site for more details and samples.
+We’ve compiled a few key recommendations below for reference:

 - Use no more than two or three type styles (fonts), and limit the number of type sizes in any given resource.